-This Official Statement (including the cover page and the appendices) is being distributed by the Illinois Housing Development Authority (the "Authority") in order to furnish information in connection with the issuance of (i) \$75,000,000 Homeowner Mortgage Revenue Bonds, 2005 Series A, to be issued in three Subseries, consisting of the \$19,200,000 2005 Subseries A-1 Bonds (non-AMT) (the "2005 Subseries A-1 Bonds"), the \$35,800,000 2005 Subseries A-2 Bonds (AMT) (the "2005 Subseries A-2 Bonds"), and the \$20,000,000 2005 Subseries A-3 Bonds (AMT) (Variable Rate) (the "2005 Subseries A-3 Bonds," and, together with the 2005 Subseries A-1 Bonds and the 2005 Subseries A-2 Bonds, the "2005 Series A Bonds" or the "Offered Bonds").
+This Official Statement (including the cover page and the appendices) is being distributed by the Illinois Housing Development Authority (the "Authority") in order to furnish information in connection with the issuance of \$39,805,000 Homeowner Mortgage Revenue Bonds, 2005 Series B (non-AMT) (Convertible Option Bonds), to be issued in two Subseries, consisting of the \$15,000,000 2005 Subseries B-1 Bonds (non-AMT) (the "2005 Subseries B-1 Bonds") and the \$24,805,000 2005 Subseries B-2 Bonds (non-AMT) (the "2005 Subseries B-2 Bonds" and, together with the 2005 Subseries B-1 Bonds, the "2005 Series B Bonds" or the "Offered Bonds").

 The Offered Bonds are being issued by the Authority pursuant to the Illinois Housing Development Act, as amended (the "Act"), in furtherance of its single-family housing mortgage loan program, and pursuant to the Authority's Homeowner Mortgage Revenue Bonds General Resolution, adopted on July 15, 1994, as supplemented and amended from time to time (the "General Resolution").
-The issuance of the Offered Bonds is authorized by the General Resolution and the 2005 Series A Resolution adopted by the Authority on November 19, 2004, as supplemented and amended from time to time (together with the determination of the Authority with respect to the Offered Bonds, the "2005 Series A Resolution").
-The General Resolution, and the 2005 Series A Resolution are collectively called the "Resolution."
+The issuance of the Offered Bonds is authorized by the General Resolution and the 2005 Series B Resolution adopted by the Authority on November 19, 2004, as supplemented and amended from time to time (together with the determination of the Authority with respect to the Offered Bonds, the "2005 Series B Resolution").
+The General Resolution and the 2005 Series B Resolution are collectively called the "Resolution."

 In 1994, the Authority established the Homeowner Mortgage Revenue Bonds Program (the "Program") to provide funds to purchase from lending institutions to be selected by the Authority ("Mortgage Lenders") mortgage loans ("Mortgage Loans") made to eligible borrowers ("Eligible Borrowers") for owner-occupied, one- to four-unit dwellings ("Qualified Dwellings") throughout the State of Illinois (the "State") in accordance with the requirements of State and federal law and the General Resolution.
 The Authority has been involved in the financing of low and moderate income housing in the State for more than 30 years.
 The Authority has operated bond financed single-family mortgage purchase programs since 1982.
-See "The Authority," "The Program" and "Other Programs."
-The Authority has issued \$2,081,930,000 aggregate original principal amount of bonds (collectively, the "Prior Bonds") under the Program and General Resolution.
+See "THE AUTHORITY," "THE PROGRAM" and "OTHER PROGRAMS."
+The Authority has issued \$2,081,930,000 aggregate original principal amount of bonds (collectively, the "Prior Bonds") under the Program and

+General Resolution.
 As of December 31, 2004, \$795,915,000 aggregate principal amount of Prior Bonds were Outstanding under the General Resolution.

 The Offered Bonds, the Prior Bonds and all other bonds subsequently issued under the General Resolution are referred to herein as the "Bonds."
 Additional Bonds ("Additional Bonds") may be issued by the Authority for purposes, upon the terms and subject to the conditions provided in the General Resolution.
 The Prior Bonds are, and each Series of Additional Bonds (other than Subordinate Bonds) will be, on a parity with the Offered Bonds.
-See "Security and Sources of Payment for the Bonds - Additional Bonds."
+See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Additional Bonds."